 Beginners: Beginners will typically be someone who has only just started running and has maybe a tiny bit of experience.

 Someone who has just started running is only going to be able to run a mile in a slower time frame than someone who is more experienced and has built up better fitness levels.

-The advanced runners will be hitting faster than average times and be able to run a mile much quicker.
+The elite runners speed quicker than average and can run a mile much faster.